ArisPodotas/Evo-R.S.R/README.md

 ### video overview of classes, functions as a moduel:

--
+- Pending

 # CS50P specific information

+## Note

+This program was originally the final project for cs50P but has since grown into a standalone program.
+The version of this repository is unique.

-Tree view of files and folders of cs50p:
+## Tree view of files and folders of cs50p:

 ![cs50p folder tree](https://github.com/code50/134493368/assets/134493368/9ba2478e-fc5e-4ff2-9f56-435f238a7369)

 # Citations:

 Needleman, S. B., & Wunsch, C. D. (1970).
 A general method applicable to the search for similarities in the amino acid sequence of two proteins.
 Journal of molecular biology, 48(3), 443–453. https://doi.org/10.1016/0022-2836(70)90057-4